Valeesi/Pensionsmyndigheten/README.md

 # Pensionsmyndigheten's test
 The test requires development of a script which is able to probe a directory for files that have not been modified in the last X days.
-It requires the output to be consistd of names of eligible files sorted by their modified times.
+It requires the output to be consisted of names of eligible files sorted by their modified times.
 The solution is given preemptively (due to security concerns) below in the form of a markdown document oppose to the actual scripts.

 ## Original problem description
 ```